Code-Institute-Submissions/BrazilianSimon/README.md

 - "As an user, I expect this game to be easy to play."
 - "As an user, I want a game to interact with."
 - "As an user, I want a game with an enjoyable experience."

+## Design Choices 🎨
+This is a game with the theme inspired in Brazil, so I think in use the colors of the flag of Brazil also some images of green leafs everything to give a good user experience.